benjamindulau/jquery-asyncForm/README.md

  - 500 => server error of course

-When a "400 Bad Request" response is returned by the server, and in order to handle validation errors, the response content should be a well formated JSON object, with the following structure:
+When a "400 Bad Request" response is returned by the server, and in order to handle validation errors, the response content should be a well structured JSON object like the following:

 ```json
 {